 See Related: Things to Do in Provo, Utah

 Dead Horse Point State Park is one of the best parks in Utah to visit.
 It offers stunning views of the Colorado River and Canyonlands National Park.
 There are a variety of activities to enjoy at the park, including hiking, biking, and camping.
 Dead Horse Point is named after the practice of corralling wild mustangs on the plateau and letting them die of thirst.

-Several tour companies offer jeep and ATV tours of the park, which is a great way to see more of the terrain.
+Several tour companies offer jeep and ATV tours of the park, a great way to see more terrain.
 Dead Horse Point State Park is also home to one of the best stargazing spots in Utah, so be sure to bring your telescope!

 6. Capitol Reef National Park

 Capitol Reef National Park is worth checking out if you’re looking for a beautiful park and place to visit in Utah.
 Capitol Reef is known for its stunning red rock cliffs and canyons and its abundance of wildlife.

 Some animals you might see while visiting Capitol Reef include bighorn sheep, mountain lions, and mule deer.
 There are also a variety of birds that call Capitol Reef homes, such as eagles, hawks, and owls.